schibsted/ai-academy/lessons/w4 - NLP.md

 [Week 4 Notebook](https://www.kaggle.com/code/jhoward/getting-started-with-nlp-for-absolute-beginners)

+**important**
+Instructions on how to access the data for this notebook are written in the first part of the notebook.

-If you for some reason are running the code on Colab instead of Kaggle, you will also have to add multiple lines of installing libraries:
+If you for some reason are running the code on Colab (or some other place) instead of Kaggle, you will have to go through the process of fetching the data.
+You will also have to add multiple lines of installing libraries:

     !pip install kaggle
     !pip install datasets